Asadul-Islam-Udoy/Zepto_Apps/task1_font_manage/README.md

 # Project Name

-This project is font management
+This project is Font Management
 ### Description
   1. Create a Font Uploading Form without a Button.
 Make sure you are uploading only the TTF file extensio
   2. Now, make a Font Group with multiple fonts.
 On load, just one Field will be there.
 After clicking on Add Row then, another row will be added.
 If you want to create a group, you must have to select two fonts.
 Please ensure this validation